 Applesauce Oatmeal Cookies

 I’d worried that using the apples with the applesauce might make it too wet.
-But a careful balancing with the amount of oats got me to the consistency of dough I was looking for.
+However, a careful balancing with the amount of oats got me to the consistency of dough I was looking for.
 I don’t know how to describe it really.
-It has that certain thickness and chunkiness that makes a good oatmeal spice cookie.
-I know it when I see it–it’s a sight drilled into my brain since I have been making cookies of this general type since I was a kid.
+There’s a certain thickness and chunkiness that makes a good oatmeal spice cookie.
+And I know it when I see it–it’s a sight drilled into my brain since I have been making cookies of this general type since I was a kid.

 Applesauce Oatmeal Cookies